laurelschwulst/interviews/_posts/2018-03-05-a-moment-with-the-creators-of-haunter.markdown

 layout: post
-title:  "A moment with creator of Haunter"
+title:  "A moment with creators of Haunter"
 date:   2018-02-17 20:53:25 -0500
 categories: interview
 author: Lauren Chun